-If you’re looking for a truly unique firework experience, head down to Coca-Cola Park at 6 p.m. for the 2nd annual “Fourth on the Field.”
+It's never too early to tune into your patriotic spirit!
+If you’re looking for a truly unique firework experience, head down to Coca-Cola Park at 6 p.m. for their “Great American Blast”.
 You’ll be able to feel like you’re an Iron Pigs baseball player – the field and dugout areas will be open for seating for an amazing view of the extended fireworks show.
 The fun doesn’t stop there!
-The event will have activities like live music, pony rides, a petting zoo, a dunk tank, and inflatable games.
+The event will have activities like inflatable games, face painting and balloons, mascot appearances, and music.
 Be sure to come hungry, because there will be an array of food trucks parked at the event.
-Tickets are $6 and available for purchase here:
+Tickets are $6 and available for purchase here.

 Bring the whole family for a day of fun at Allentown’s Fourth of July Celebration.
-The free event, located at J.Birney Crum Stadium, starts at 5 p.m.
-The kids can get their face painted while the adults can enjoy the sounds of The Marine Band, Jake Kaligis & the New Constitution, and BC & Company.
+The free event, located at J.Birney Crum Stadium, starts at 6 p.m.
+The kids can get their face painted while the adults can enjoy the sounds of Billy Bauer Band, James Supra Blues Band, and Jimmy Leahey Trio.
+New for this year is the APD Youth Olympics, which children can work alongside police officers while meeting some K9 officers, learning hands only CPR, and even explore a fire engine.
 Be sure to stick around for the extravagant firework show towards the end of the evening!

 Want to get your heart racing?
 Ride one of the many roller coasters at Dorney Park, then sit back, relax, and watch the incredible annual fireworks show.
 Tickets are discounted after 4 p.m.
 If you’re the type that doesn’t like rides, grab a blanket and watch the fireworks from a nearby area.
 The show will begin at 9:30 p.m.

 Two words: Pancake.
 Breakfast.
-Stop by the 2015 Quakertown Community Day for an all-day event, featuring a car show, a K-9 demo, moon bounces and more.
+Stop by the 2019 Quakertown Community Day for an all-day event, featuring a car show, parade, baseball, live entertainment and more.
 The day will be capped off with a fireworks show (can’t forget that!).
-The event is at Memorial Park in Quakertown and runs from 8:00 a.m. to 9 p.m.
+The event is at Memorial Park in Quakertown and runs from 8 a.m. to 9:30 p.m.